HRizwan1/2019-team-06f/reports/sprint-02/report.md

 ### Project Requirements:
 1. Language and Framework of Choice:

-  * HTML
+  * HTML5
   * CSS to style our web pages
   * Javascript / jQuery is used for the photo slideshow on the gallery page
   * PHPStorm used for login and register process
   * Vagrant/Packer is used for building the web server and database server
-  * Apache
+  * Apache 2.4.18 (Ubuntu)
-  * Redis
+  * Redis 5.0.3 is for our cache in-memory data structure
-  * mariaDB server provides an SQL interface for accessing data
+  * MariaDB Server 10.0.38 provides an SQL interface for accessing data

 2. Operating System Platform: